sveltejs/kit/packages/adapter-node/README.md

 ## Platform

-The handler that is outputed by the build will pass in the original Node `req` object into the `platform` variable.
+The handler that is outputed by the build will pass in the original Node request object into the `platform` variable.
 This means that it can be accessed from all hooks and endpoint handlers.
-This is particually useful if previous middleware has added values to the `req` object.
+This is particually useful if previous middleware has added values to the request object.

 ```ts
 import { Request } from 'polka';